Attorney in Louisville Discusses Pressure Sores

 When a person is moved into a nursing home, the resident’s family depends on the health facility’s staff to care for his or her needs.
-Unfortunately, nursing homes are often understaffed, or their staff members are undertrained.
-The shocking result is that many residents needlessly suffer abuse and neglect, including painful – and often, preventable – bedsores.
+Unfortunately, nursing homes are often understaffed

-Common Causes of Bedsores in Kentucky Nursing Homes
+Common Causes of Pressure Sores in Kentucky Nursing Homes

-If your senior loved one is suffering from bedsores that are not getting treated, or that seem to be getting worse, you should act immediately.
+If your senior loved one is suffering from pressure sores that are not getting treated, or that seem to be getting worse, you should act immediately.